Skip to Content

 Drawing on multidisciplinary ideas from politics, sociology, economics and law, this course helps create highly relevant and versatile graduates with the ability to enter employment at local, national and international levels.

-Social Policy is ranked 16th in the UK (The Complete University Guide 2023).
+Social Policy is ranked 16th in the UK (The Times and Sunday Times Good University Guide 2024).

 Social Policy and Sociology highlights